 How Long do You Have to Use Red Light Therapy to Experience the Benefits?

-Researchers have indicated that the body shows the best cellular response when a total energy of 4 – 6 Joules/cm2 is applied during each session of red light therapy.
+Researchers have indicated an optimal cellular response when at least 4-6 Joules/cm2 of energy is applied during each session of red light therapy.
+Some published studies have demonstrated benefits when 100-120 Joules/cm2 of energy was utilized for deep tissue treatments.
 The amount of time required to apply this specific amount of energy is dependent on the intensity of the red light on the specific treatment area.

 Do LEDs Make a Difference?